cabforum/cabforum.org/content/posts/2024/2024-10-f2f63-seattle/forum/index.md

   * What date should we put on the NSR ballots?
 Does it matter because the BRs need to adopt the specific NetSec version
   * What specific version does the Webtrust use?
 Does it use the version in the TLS BRs or the latest version?
     * Is this a mismatch of intent?
-* Dimitris - usually the Webtrust version is 3-6 months behind what the BRs are
+* Dimitris - usually the Webtrust version is 3-6 months behind the BRs.
+ETSI had similar issue but it's now aligned with the latest version of the BRs for the CABF Policies
 * Bruce Morton - Dates are really confusing
   * BRs reference a specific version
     * You can be audited against the latest version even though the BRs haven't adopted it